Bottle Cap Sofa Table

 8. Now is a great time to prep your bottle caps, cleaning them and fixing them up, as well as sorting them for designs if you are going that route.
 If you’ve ever used a bottle opener on a pop bottle or a beer bottle, you probably know that they often come off slightly bent or dented.
 A hammer works wonders to fix these up if you’re careful.
 Lucky us, the bottle caps fit perfectly over the head of our hammer.
 We then just gave them a few good taps on a solid surface and they fixed right up.
 Finally we washed up our caps and sorted them out by color.

-9. If you aren’t worried about a specific design for the tabletop, you can skip this step.
+9. If you aren’t worried about a specific design for the bottle cap table top, you can skip this step.
 If however, you like planning and want a cool design, stay with us!
 Cut a piece of heavy duty paper to match the dimensions of the table top.
 Lay out your design on the paper.
 We spent one morning with a full pot of coffee (and only the occasional “helpful” kitten) laying out bottle caps on the paper until we found a design that we liked.
 Once finished, mark out where each bottle cap was and what color it was onto the paper.
-You now have your template laid out.
+You now have your template laid out for your bottle cap table.

 10. Once the stain has set, its time to put a finishing coat on.
 Make sure to use good clean brushes for this step, or spring for brand new ones.
 Coat the wood lightly, going with the grain, and make sure not to leave drips or excess.
 Once each surface was covered, we went back over the entire length with one long, even stroke to help with consistent coats and brush strokes.
 Let each coat of poly set up for at least 2 hours (for water-based, oil-based could be different).
 Between coats give the table a light sand with 220 grit, and wipe off with a clean, dry cloth before coating again.
 Our table needed 3 coats all told.
 No need to sand after the final coat.